 Asbyrgi is a spectacular canyon in the shape of a large horseshoe bend with steep cliffs.
-Asbyrgi Canyon can be found on northeast Iceland and is part of Vatnajökull National Park.
+Asbyrgi Canyon can be found in north Iceland, it is part of Vatnajökull National Park.
 The area is called Jökulsárgljúfur.
-You can visit Asbyrgi Canyon as part of the Diamond Circle or loosely from Husavik for example.
+You can visit Asbyrgi Canyon as part of the Diamond Circle or from Husavik for example.
 A hidden gem you must see!

 Pick your battle

 When planning your visit to Asbyrgi Canyon, you will need to make a choice.
 Do you want to:

 - hike up the canyon cliffs and see the horse shoe bend view from up above, or